IBM/watson-assistant-slots-intro/README.md

 ### 3. Get IBM Cloud Services Credentials and add to .env file

-As you create the Blumix Services, you'll need to create service credentials and get the username and password:
+As you create the Bluemix Services, you'll need to create service credentials and get the username and password:

 ![](doc/source/images/WatsonCred1.png)

-Move the watson-conversation-slots-intro/env.example file to ``/.env`` and populate the service credentials as you create the credentials:
+Move the `watson-conversation-slots-intro/env.example` file to ``/.env`` and populate the service credentials as you create the credentials:

 ```